 Many of us live incredibly stressful lives.
 Our relationships with ourselves, with others, our finances, careers, and other obligations life throws at us is a recipe for dis-ease.
 Yin yoga, having a daily meditation practice, journaling, eliminating toxic people, and speaking up for your needs is incredibly healing for your thyroid, body, and life.

 5. Have an anti-inflammatory diet with nutrient supplementation

 The Standard American Diet is making us very sick.
 We can no longer deny it.
 Gluten is a staple in America and very toxic for your thyroid mostly because it is sprayed with glyphosate (also known as round-up).
 Yep, that’s right, your putting weed killer in your body!
 Developing an anti-inflammatory diet looks different for everyone, however, the staple inflammatory foods to eliminate in the healing phase are gluten, dairy, sugar, soy, grains, and for some people nightshades and nuts.
 Soy is toxic for your thyroid so it’s best to be avoided.
 Eating foods high in zinc, selenium and b vitamins are also beneficial for your thyroid.
 You can also supplement with Zinc, eat 1-2 Brazil Nuts per day (for optimal selenium), and Ashwagandha.

 All of these tips have personally allowed me to get my thyroid stabilized and to where I’m feeling like myself.
 While getting off medication is my ultimate goal, I have no problem staying on it as long as my body needs it to fully heal.
 It’s essential to stay on it consistently and re-test labs every 3-6 months.

-**Disclaimer: Please contact your doctor before making any changes to your thyroid medication
+**Disclaimer: This information is for educational purposes only.
+Always consult with your doctor before making any changes to your health plan.